caching-tools/next-shared-cache/packages/cache-handler/README.md

 **Flexible API to replace the default Next.js cache, accommodating custom cache solutions for multi-instance self-hosted deployments**

-🎉 1.3.0 is out!
-It features the new `keyExpirationStrategy` option for the `redis-strings` Handler!
-It allows to use of a more performant API for the cache set operation but requires Redis server 6.2.0.
-Do not forget about the new [`neshCache`](https://caching-tools.github.io/next-shared-cache/functions/nesh-cache) application-side function for caching non-fetch data requests, e.g. `axios` or database queries.
+🎉 1.4.2 is out!
+It features optimizations for the `revalidateTag` method in the `redis-stack` Handler and the ability to disable Redis operations timeout in both `redis-string` and `redis-stack` Handlers.
+Thanks to the community for their valuable contributions!

 Check out the [changelog](https://github.com/caching-tools/next-shared-cache/blob/canary/packages/cache-handler/CHANGELOG.md)